Skip to main content

 Who usually qualifies

-For the state program: the 2025 RI-1040H instructions say you must be age 65 or older or disabled, live in Rhode Island for the full 2025 calendar year, have household income of $40,730 or less, live in housing subject to property tax, and be current on property tax or rent payments.
+For the state program: The 2025 RI-1040H instructions say you must be age 65 or older or disabled, live in Rhode Island for the full 2025 calendar year, have household income of $40,730 or less, live in housing subject to property tax, and be current on property tax or rent payments.
 Only one person per household can claim it, and the income of all household members counts.
+Local income limits are not the same as the federal poverty level, so read the exact income line on each form.

-For local programs: the rules can be much tighter.
-South Kingstown requires five years of ownership and occupancy.
+For local programs: Rules can be much tighter.
+South Kingstown rules require five years of ownership and occupancy.
 Narragansett requires five years as a resident, or 10 years of ownership with current residency, for its senior variable exemption.
 Bristol’s elderly deferment requires 20 or more years of Bristol residency.
-Barrington’s form asks whether you live in the home at least 183 days each year.
+Barrington asks whether you live in the home at least 183 days each year.

-Do not assume a trust or life estate disqualifies you: Barrington’s application asks about life estates and trusts, and Narragansett’s assessor page posts an occupancy agreement for some trust-held homes.
+Do not assume a trust or life estate disqualifies you: Barrington’s application asks about life estates and trusts, and Narragansett posts an occupancy agreement for some trust-held homes.
 If title is unusual, call before filing.

 How different Rhode Island towns can be